com-pas/compas-deployment/README.md

 - **CoMPAS Realm**: A separate CoMPAS realm containing all CoMPAS attributes like Groups, Client and Roles.
 - **CoMPAS Demo Role**: A separate CoMPAS role which can be assigned to users.
 - **CoMPAS Group**: A CoMPAS demo group has been added.
 - **A Demo User**: A Demo user.
-Username: 'Demo', password: 'Demo'.
+Username: 'user', password: 'user'.

 ## Docker Compose
 There is a pre configured [Docker Compose](docker/docker-compose.yml) file, which starts all the given CoMPAS services.